State: South Carolina

 Here are real examples of microschools and related resources in your state:

-• Once it launches in 2024, South Carolina’s new Education Scholarship Trust Fund Program will make private school, tutoring, and other personalized learning expenses a more affordable choice for economically disadvantaged children.
+Launched in 2024, South Carolina’s new Education Scholarship Trust Fund Program makes private school, tutoring, and other personalized learning expenses a more affordable choice for economically disadvantaged children.

 Remember, microschooling is more a mentality than a specific legal distinction in most cases.
 Often, a family participates in a microschool while legally homeschooling, or being enrolled in a private or online school.